-The Database Access Key is a unique key generated when the Network Inventory administrator creates the database.
-To access the Network Inventory database, every technician must have a registered copy of this key, imported to the local computer.
-Your Network Inventory administrator can distribute the key as a reg file or as a randomized string of characters.
+The Database Access Key is a unique key generated when the Alloy Navigator Express database is created.
+To access the Alloy Navigator Express database, every technician and service must have a registered copy of this key, imported to the local computer.
+You can obtain the key from your Alloy Navigator Express administrator, as a .reg file or as an encoded string of characters.

 To import the Database Access Key:

-- In the Access Key Import window, specify a Database Access Key to import:
+- In the Access Key Import window, import your Database Access Key as follows:

-- If the administrator sent you the key as a .reg file, click Load from File, browse to the .reg key file, and click Open.
+- To import a .reg file, click Load from File, browse to the .reg key file, and click Open.

-- If the administrator sent you the key as a randomized string of characters, paste the previously copied string to the Access Key Content field.
+- To import an encoded string of characters, paste the previously copied string to the Access Key Content field.

-- Click Import.
-Network Inventory imports the key to your local computer and closes the Access Key Import window.
+Click Import.
+Alloy Navigator Express imports the key to your local computer and closes the Access Key Import window.

 Use the Access Key Import window to import the Database Access Key to your local computer, to review information about the key, or to copy the key content to the Clipboard.